Connecting Light for the Future

 ♻️ Less Waste, More Value: Only replace what’s needed β€” good for your budget and the planet.

-🌐 Smart-Ready by Default: Built-in 0–10V dimming.
+🌐 Smart-Ready by Default: Built-in 0–10V dimming and 12V Aux.
 Seamless sensor compatibility, ready for sensors and IoT upgrades.

 Fluorescent Tube

 A low pressure mercury vapor discharge light source.
 The electric discharge generates ultra-violet (UV) energy, which is absorbed by a phosphor and converted to visible light.
-A ballast is the functional part of a fluorescent light source, all fluorescent tube require a ballast for proper operation.
-So far the fluorescent lighting is still the most versatile type of lighting in commercial and industrial.
+A ballast is the functional part of a fluorescent light source, all fluorescent tubes require a ballast for proper operation.
+Historically, fluorescent played a dominant role in commercial and industrial environments due to its versatility and widespread availability.

 LED Tube